PLEASE NOTE: There is no current application for Administrative Relief

 The CWS-RDU Immigration and Refugee Program received Recognition from the Board of Immigration Appeals in March 2011.
-Our Immigration Legal Services program, which is focused primarily on refugees and asylees, has provided services to nearly 150 clients in its first year of operations.
-Currently, we assist with refugee and asylee green card applications, family reunification for refugees and asylees, and citizenship services for refugees, asylees, and other low-income immigrations.
+Our Immigration Legal Services program, which is focused primarily on refugees and asylees, has provided services to over 1000 clients since our first year of operations.
+Currently, we assist with refugee and asylee green card applications, family reunification for refugees and asylees, and citizenship services for refugees, asylees, and other low-income immigrants.
 Other services may be available on a case-by-case basis.

 **NOTE TO REFUGEES AND VOLUNTEERS: Please DO NOT EVER give legal advice to another refugee or help them fill out any immigration forms.
 Only licensed attorneys specializing in immigration law and representatives who are accredited by the Board of Immigration Appeals are authorized to provide immigration legal advice.
 It is ILLEGAL for those who are NOT AUTHORIZED to engage in the practice of law and unless you are trained in this area, you can harm someone’s immigration status or application for an immigration benefit by trying to help them.
 Please encourage any refugee who has a question about green cards, family reunification, citizenship, or other immigration matters contact an immigration attorney or a legal representative who is accredited by the Board of Immigration Appeals.**